rodralez/NaveGo/README.md

 ## INS/GNSS integration example using real data

-An example of how to use NaveGo to post-process real data is provided by `navego_example_real.m`.
-This script integrates measurements coming from an Ekinox-D IMU and Ekinox-D GNSS.
-This dataset was generated by driving a vehicle through the streets of Turin city (Italy).
+Two examples of how to use NaveGo to post-process real data are provided as `navego_example_real_xxxx.m`, one for Ekinox-D IMU and another for MPU-6000 IMU.
+Both IMU data are integrated with Ekinox-D GNSS.
+These datasets were generated by driving a vehicle through the streets of Turin city (Italy).

 ## INS/GNSS integration example using synthetic (simulated) data